ffzg-erudito/inter-testing-feedback-2018/analyses/data/README.md

 - `readingDifficultiesThisExp` - whether they've had reading difficulties in this experiment particularly
 - `practiceForActivity_<N>` | `practiceForFinal_<N>` - answers to practice Qs
-    for the interpolated activity and final test, respectively
+    for the interpolated activity and final test, respectively; correct/incorrect (0/1)
 - `genKnowledge_<N>_<M>` - answers to general knowledge questions;
     correct/incorrect (1/0)
 - `content_<N>_<M>` - same as above but for content related questions.